 When you initially receive an enquiry, an interested buyer will tend to ask questions such as "can I please receive more information about this business" or "can you please send me some financial details".
-In response, most brokers request the potential buyers complete a confidentiality agreement.
+In response, most brokers request the potential buyers complete a Non Disclosure Agreement (NDA).
 This will ensure they have all the details of the potential buyer and provides a certain level of protection for the details of the business.
-Business owners can obtain a confidentiality agreement from their solicitor, or there are some online legal websites that provide them.
+Bsale has an NDA available for its clients.
 Once you have a signed confidentiality agreement you can begin talking about the business.

 3 Questions to Ask a Business Buyer:

 1. Why are you interested in buying this business?

 If a person is going to invest money into buying your business, they must have a general reason as to why.
 Discussing their reasons will help establish if they have any experience in the industry, what is driving them to buy your business and also how long they have been looking for a business to buy.
 Generally, people spend months researching and enquiring to different businesses before they make a decision.
 It helps them understand different businesses and which would best suit their needs.
 As a buyer, making these enquiries builds a knowledge base, before investing thousands of dollars into a venture.
 Talking about the buyers interest will help you establish a relationship with them and asses their level of commitment.